Register your office to receive a $50 credit towards your first case.

 Great results come from great communication, and that doesn’t stop after the first case.
 To truly refine your partnership, you need a consistent feedback loop.
 This is a two-way street.
 You should feel comfortable providing clear and constructive feedback on every restoration, and your lab should be receptive to it.
 This helps them learn your specific clinical preferences and aesthetic style.
 Over time, this dialogue reduces the need for adjustments and remakes.
 Control stays with your practice when a defined process for feedback exists.
 Whether it’s a quick post-case review or a scheduled monthly call, regular communication ensures you and your lab partner are always aligned for success.

-Making a Smooth Transition to Outsourcing
+How to Make a Smooth Switch to Dental Lab Outsourcing

 Deciding to outsource your All-on-4 lab work is a major step, but it doesn’t have to be a complicated one.
 A smooth transition comes down to thoughtful planning and clear communication.
 By breaking the process down, you can build a strong partnership with an outside lab and create a workflow that supports your practice, your team, and your patients.
 The goal is to make the change feel less like a leap of faith and more like a well-planned step forward for your clinic.
 Let’s walk through how to make that happen.

-Evaluate Your Current Workflow
+Start by Reviewing Your Current Workflow

 Before you can improve your process, you need a clear picture of what it currently looks like.
 The decision to keep lab work in-house or outsource it can have a significant impact on your practice.
 It’s easy to focus only on the direct expenses of materials or equipment, but a true evaluation goes deeper.
 Consider the hidden costs that add up, like higher remake rates that lead to extra appointments, unexpected rush fees, and the valuable chair time lost to adjustments.
 Take a moment to map out every step of your current All-on-4 process, noting the time, resources, and staff involvement required for each case.
 This honest assessment will show you exactly where your opportunities for improvement are.

-Set Up Your New Systems and Protocols
+Implement Your New Outsourcing Systems

 Once you’ve chosen a lab partner, the key to a successful relationship is establishing clear expectations from day one.
 Think of it as creating a shared playbook.
 A successful partnership depends on a streamlined digital workflow that makes every case predictable and efficient.
 Work with your team and the lab to develop a simple checklist for case submissions.
 This protocol should outline everything needed for a successful restoration, including specific records, impression types, and communication preferences.
 When your team has a clear process to follow for every case, you protect the quality of your results and minimize the chance of miscommunication or delays.